microsoft/DeepSpeed/docs/_tutorials/megatron.md

 Speed: Improved memory efficiency powers higher throughput and faster training.
 Figure 2 (bottom left) shows system throughput of ZeRO-2 and ZeRO-1 (both combining ZeRO-powered data parallelism with NVIDIA Megatron-LM model parallelism) as well as using the state-of-the-art model parallelism approach Megatron-LM alone (baseline in Figure 2, bottom left).
 ZeRO-2 runs 100-billion-parameter models on a 400 NVIDIA V100 GPU cluster with over 38 teraflops per GPU and aggregated performance over 15 petaflops.
 For models of the same size, ZeRO-2 is 10x faster in training speed when compared with using Megatron-LM alone and 5x faster when compared with ZeRO-1.

-Scalability: We observe super linear speedup scalability (Figure 2, top right), where the performance more than doubles when the number of GPUs are doubled.
+Scalability: We observe superlinear speedup (Figure 2, top right), where the performance more than doubles when the number of GPUs are doubled.
 ZeRO-2 reduces the memory footprint of the model states as we increase the data parallelism degree, allowing us to fit larger batch sizes per GPU and resulting in better performance.

 Democratizing large model training: ZeRO-2 empowers model scientists to train models up to 13 billion parameters efficiently without any model parallelism that typically requires model refactoring (Figure 2, bottom right).
 13 billion parameters is larger than most of the largest state-of-the-art models (such as Google T5, with 11 billion parameters).
 Model scientists can therefore experiment freely with large models without worrying about model parallelism.
 In comparison, the implementations of classic data-parallelism approaches (such as PyTorch Distributed Data Parallel) run out of memory with 1.4-billion-parameter models, while ZeRO-1 supports up to 6 billion parameters for comparison.